The need for self-service API infrastructure

-In a federated operational model, a single control plane exists for all teams within the organization.
-For some small-scale users of the platform, data planes are provided as a service so that they don’t need to be concerned about how their gateway infrastructure is deployed as a pipeline is provided to the teams that is capable of deriving gateway configuration from an API specification.
+In this federated operational model, a single control plane exists for all teams within the organization.
+For some small-scale users of the platform, data planes are provided as a service so that they don't need to be concerned about how their gateway infrastructure is deployed as a pipeline is provided to the teams that is capable of deriving gateway configuration from an API specification.

 However, if we follow one of the core tenets of platforms as practiced by Kong, the shared data planes will be created using infrastructure as code and teams will be onboarded to the platform in a fully automated manner.
 This means that this infrastructure as code can be made available to other users of the platform who do want to manage their own infrastructure.
-In the federated model, the golden organizational image must be:

 Most Kong customers are either operating in a federated model or have ambitions to transition to a federated model.

-With federated API management, you have a central team responsible for creating the technical assets that can be consumed by developers.
+With federated API management, a central team is responsible for creating the technical assets that can be consumed by developers.
 These assets may include API management best practices, tooling, and frameworks.
+The central team essentially delivers infrastructure-as-code in the form of standardized patterns or templates that developers can consume.

 For example, your organizational standards for APIs may include disabling HTTP, restricting certain SSL ciphers, and adding certificate authorities (among others).
 The template or the golden image delivered by the central team to the service delivery team in each line of business would already have these configurations enabled.